Electro Standards Laboratories to Present Experimental Work on Nonlinear Aircraft Arresting System at EAPPC-EML 2024 Conference in Amsterdam, Netherlands - PR.com

 Electro Standards Laboratories to Present Experimental Work on Nonlinear Aircraft Arresting System at EAPPC-EML 2024 Conference in Amsterdam, Netherlands

-Cranstont, RI, September 15, 2024 --(PR.com)-- Electro Standards Laboratories (ESL), Cranston, RI will be presenting at the EAPPC-EML Conference in Amsterdam, Netherlands on September 22 – 26, 2024.
+Cranston, RI, September 19, 2024 --(PR.com)-- Electro Standards Laboratories (ESL) will be presenting at the EAPPC-EML Conference in Amsterdam, Netherlands on September 22 – 26, 2024.
 This will be the 20th International Symposium on Electromagnetic Launch Technology (EML 2024).
 The conference will present a forum for discussion on research and applications with respect to electromagnetic launch (EML) technology as well as pulsed power technology, high-power particle beams.

 For more information contact ESL at 401-943-1164, eslab@electrostandards.com, or via the ESL Website, www.electrostandards.com.